machadodj/MachadoDJ_Resume/README.md

 ## How can I modify this project?

-The main file is `MAIN.tex`.
+The main file is `MachadoDJ_Resume.tex`.
 It calls for different sections of the CV, each one at a different file inside the `tex/` directory.
 All `.tex` files contain comments that may help modifying this CV at your will.